 Now that you’ve pulled in potential customers that are well suited to your product, it’s time to develop the consumer’s interest in your product.

 Notice at this point that, as a funnel does, this level is now smaller than the “action” level.
-As mentioned before, each level will have leaks; not everyone that happens across your website will have interest or a need for your product.
+As mentioned before, each one of these levels will have leaks; not everyone that happens across your website will have an interest or a need for your product.

-Now that we’ve sorted some of those poor leads out, we focus on generating a stronger interest for the product in those consumers that we’ve retained from the first step.
+Now that we’ve sorted part of the poor leads out, we can focus on generating a stronger interest for the product in the consumers that we’ve retained from the first step.

 Remember, it’s important to ensure a good customer experience throughout the entire process.

-Consumers probably aren’t going to purchase anything until they’ve gotten a feel of what your company is and a level of trust has been developed.
+Consumers probably aren’t going to purchase anything until they’ve developed a certain level of trust in your company and they understand what you stand for.
 They will need a chance to browse your products and get comfortable with the product before moving to the next step.

-Because of this, an important tool for this step is a well designed website/app.
-You will want something that grabs their attention quickly, as well as making sure the content on your website/app can hold their attention.
+Because of this, an important tool for this step is a well-designed website/app.
+It should grab their attention quickly, and then the content on it should hold their attention longer.

 Be sure, however, to keep all steps simple, quick and easy to follow to ensure potential customers have the smoothest experience possible.
-This will lead to a higher number of consumers on to the next stage of our funnel.
+This will lead to a higher number of consumers to the next stage of your funnel.

-We’ve sorted through potential customers and narrowed it down to only those who have interest in the product so, as before, this level is smaller than the previous levels.
+We’ve sorted through potential customers and narrowed it down to only those interested in the product, so as before, this level is smaller than the previous levels.

-Now you can take those leads you earned with the quick bait in the previous step and follow up on your leads.
+Now you can take those leads you earned with the quick bait in the previous step and follow up.
 The goal is to show the potential customers why your product is necessary.

-An effective method is to demonstrate how your product solves a particular problem that the consumer has.
+One effective method is demonstrating how your product solves a particular problem that the consumer has.
 People want the solutions to problems, even problems that they didn’t know they had.

-If you can make them desire your product as a solution to their problem, you won’t need to promote your product as much.
+If you can make them desire your product because it’s a solution to their problem, you won’t need to promote your product all that much.
 A great copywriter can be one of your smartest investments at this point in the game.

-Build on the previous “Interest” phase by focusing on the details: great product pictures, detailed descriptions and demonstration videos help the customer feel confident that they know what they’re getting.
+Build on the previous interest phase by focusing on the details: great product pictures, detailed descriptions, and demonstration videos help customers feel confident that they know what they’re getting.

 However, one thing to be wary of at this step is overselling.
-People in general don’t like to feel as if they’re being talked into anything, leading to another leak out of your funnel.
-It’s important that any sales pitch you have is a gentle one and allows the consumer to feel as if they’re shopping independently, without feeling pushed into buying the product.
+People, in general, don’t like to feel as if they’re being talked into anything.
+This creates another leak out of your funnel.
+Ensure that any sales pitch you have is gentle enough to make consumers feel they’re shopping independently, without feeling pushed into buying the product.

-This is what it’s all been about up to now and we’re approaching the finish line.
+This is what it’s all been about up to now.
+We’re finally approaching the finish line!
 The customer has the awareness, interest and desire for the product; now we just need to secure the sale.

-It’s important to ensure that the customer has the smoothest experience from start to finish, encouraging not just the initial sale but also reducing cart abandonment.
+It’s key to ensure that the customer has the smoothest experience from start to finish.
+This will help encourage not just the initial sale but will also reduce cart abandonment.

 For example, if you’re in e-commerce, really focus on your product pages and make your checkout flow as smooth as possible.
-You want to do all you can to ensure that the product can, and will, be placed in the customer’s cart without problem.
-When all this goes through without a problem, the customer is more likely to complete the transaction.
+You want to do all you can to ensure that the product can be placed in the customers’ carts without a problem.
+When all this goes smoothly, customers are more likely to complete the transaction.